-Policy 10.8.4.2 specifies that non-residential activities shall be designed, built, and located so that any effects that are more than minor on the existing character of the residential environment are avoided, remedied or mitigated.
-The proposed siren infrastructure is considered to be relatively modest in scale and size when compared with a typical building that could otherwise be constructed within this environment.
+The proposed siren infrastructure is considered to be relatively modest in scale and size when compared with a typical building that could otherwise be constructed within both of these environments.
 The proposal involves minor land disturbance that will be appropriately managed and temporary.
-In terms of landscape and visual amenity, the proposed siren is considered to be acceptable within this location.
-Further, the infrastructure will be clustered with existing residential development and public infrastructure so as to contain the visual impacts of the activity within an already modified environment.
+In terms of landscape and visual amenity, the proposed siren is considered to be acceptable within this location, as the infrastructure will be clustered with existing public facilities so as to contain the visual impacts of the activity within an already modified environment.

-Overall, the siren infrastructure is considered to be consistent with intent of the Coastal Residential Zone.
+Overall, the siren infrastructure is considered to be consistent with intent of the two zones.

-10.1.2 Chapter 12.4 Natural Hazards
+10.1.5 Chapter 12.4 Natural Hazards